KSDunne/yoga_flip/README.md

 - A website / game that loads quickly on all devices and connections
 - An ability to track the amount of moves made
 - A fun way to be challenged against the computer, with a countdown timer which leads to a time-out page
+- Feedback when the user wins a game, through the use of an animation
 - A way to learn the names of popular yoga poses
 - An ability to reset the board, move-number and timer
 - A defensive design, so that the user does not reset their game prematurely by accident